svanderburg/nix-processmgmt/README.md

   this setting has been enabled, a `.bashrc` will be configured to make the bash shell usable, and a number of additional packages will be installed for file and process management operations.
+* We can also optionally install `man` in the container so that you can access manual pages.
+By default, it is disabled
 * It is also possible to adjust the state settings in the processes model.
   With `forceDisableUserChange` we can disable user creation and user switching.
 It is also possible to control the other state variables, such